 Best-rated (and least expensive) watch winder

-One reviewer describes balking at the price of a watch winder a jeweler had recommended: “I wasn’t going to invest more money in a winder than I did on the watch … I decided to check on Amazon and WOW!
+A reviewer of this watch winder describes balking at the price of a different watch winder a jeweler had recommended to them: “I wasn’t going to invest more money in a winder than I did on the watch … I decided to check on Amazon and WOW!
 Good reviews and reasonably priced.
 I got it and tried it straightaway.
 It works like a charm!”
 Other purchasers note the “excellent quality for the price.”
-As another watch wearer writes, “So far, nothing but impressed.
+Another watch wearer writes, “So far, nothing but impressed.
 I have a Citizen that I rarely wear, and once I got it running, this winder keeps it going.
 So glad I spent the money, very well priced for what you get.
 I have it set to spin for three hours and rest for nine, continuous cycle, and it’s right on.”
 Another adds, “High-quality winder.
 Very nice looking and built like a tank.
 Four settings to wind your watch!
 EXCELLENT price, too!”
 And even though it’s less expensive than some other options out there, many seem to trust it with their luxury watches: “Beautifully made!
 As a matter of fact, the cushion that holds my Rolex in place is fit for a queen!
 Love it!”

 Best quiet watch winder